Video art exhibition: Centre de Cultura Contemporània de Barcelona (CCCB), Spain, 4 – 28 October 2018

 Trans Perspectives.
 A Public Discussion on Gender, Art and Politics

 Although visibility of trans people has increased and coming out and living relatively ordinary lives is more common, at the same time the mainstream media often vilifies and dehumanises trans and gender diverse people.
 To launch the video art installation, Transitional States, Fox Fisher and Owl (Ugla Stefanía Kristjóttir Jónsdóttir), UK-based film makers, artists and trans campaigners, and Diego Marchante, an artist and transfeminist activist based in Barcelona, will discuss recent and current representations of trans and gender diverse people in the media, films and culture.
-We will look at artistic productions by trans people who resist mainstream representations and at their work that sits at the intersection between art and activism.
+We will look at artistic productions by trans people who resist mainstream representations, and at their work, which sits at the intersection of art and activism.

 Thursday 4 October 2018, 8.00pm